|Style||Fully Escorted & Guided

 Finally, visit the ancient city of Troy, best known as the focus of the Trojan War as described in the epic poem by Homer.
 The ancient city today is an expansive archaeological site and a UNESCO World Heritage site.
 Dinner and overnight at your hotel.
 Accommodations: Kolin Hotel Canakkale or similar.
 Breakfast & dinner provided.

-Optional Excursion: Cruise the straits that separate Europe and Asia, passing by the villas and palaces of the Ottoman empire, as well as little fishing villages.
+Optional Excursion: Bosphorus Cruise.
+Cruise the straits that separate Europe and Asia, passing by the villas and palaces of the Ottoman empire, as well as little fishing villages.
 The route zigzags across the straits for picture-perfect views of Istanbul and the Bosphorus Suspension bridges.
-This optional excursion can only be purchased locally.
+This optional excursion must be purchased locally.

 Day 14: Istanbul/USA.
 Today you'll be escorted to the airport as you bid farewell to Istanbul and Turkey, and board your return flight to the USA.
 Breakfast provided.

 Save by pre-booking a discounted package of our most popular optional excursions: